inmindos/thinking-flaws/Law of narrative gravity.md

     "cbias-notice-confirmation"
   ]
 source: "https://www.wired.com/2017/03/the-invisible-force-that-warps-what-you-read-in-the-news/"
+excerpt: "Public and press likes narratives.
+More widely accepted a narrative is, the more it shapes the perception of facts."
 ---

 Public and press likes narratives.
 More widely accepted a narrative is, the more it shapes the perception of facts.